thiruvarasamoorthy-viswanathan/project-ml-microservice-kubernetes/README.md

 docker image ls
 docker run -p 8000:80 udacity-devops-project4
  ```

+Run in Docker:
+run_docker.sh contains the script to run the app in the docker.

+./run_docker.sh

+Run in Kubernetes:
+run_kubernetes.sh contains the script to run app in the Kubernetes.
+./make_prediction.sh

+Upload to Docker Hub upload_docker.sh contains the script to upload the docker image to the Docker Hub.

+./upload_docker.sh

 ### File Structure

 1. sh files - run_docker, run_kubernetes, upload_docker updated with required scripts